Kazmirchuk/nats-tcl/CoreAPI.md

 Sends `message` (payload) to the specified `subject` with an automatically generated transient reply-to (inbox).

 You can provide the following options:
 - `-timeout ms` - expire the request after X ms (recommended!).
-Default timeout is infinite.
+Default timeout is taken from the `-request_timeout` option.
 - `-callback cmdPrefix` - do not block and deliver the reply to this callback.
 - `-dictmsg bool` - return the reply as a dict accessible to the [nats::msg](#natsmsg) ensemble.
 - `-max_msgs int` - gather multiple replies.
 If this option is not used, the 'new-style' request is triggered under the hood (uses a shared subscription for all requests), and only the first reply is returned.
 If this option is used (even with `maxMsgs`=1), it triggers the 'old-style' request that creates its own subscription. `-dictmsg` is always true in this case.